ryan-kp-miller/Chicago-Crime-Analysis/Project_Planning.md

   - [ ] Bar chart showing the number of crimes per month of the year
   - [ ] Line chart showing the trends of the different regions over the last 10 years
   - [ ] Have dropdowns for the primary and secondary descriptions of crimes
+  - [ ] Most and Least Common Types of Crimes
+  - [ ] Most and Least Common Locations of Crimes
+  - [ ] Most and Least Arrests by Community Area
+  - [ ] Most and Least Arrests by Region
+  - [ ] Most and Least Domestic Crimes by Community Area
+  - [ ] Most and Least Domestic Crimes by Region
+  - [ ] Most and Least Common Locations of Crimes
 - [ ] Create a page with a description of the prediction experimentation and results

 ## Wrapping Up